BuyMyBeard/shady/README.md

 Use Flutter 3.7 or later, and follow [this guide](https://docs.flutter.dev/development/ui/advanced/shaders).

 ## How to use
 1. In your code, prepare a `Shady` instance with details about the shader program.
-It's important to add *all* uniforms and textures, and to add them in *the same order* as they appear in the shader program.
+It's important to add *all* uniforms and texture samplers, and to add them in *the same order* as they appear in the shader program.

     ```
-    /* myShader.frag */
+    /* assets/shaders/myShader.frag */

     uniform float uniformOne;
     uniform float uniformTwo;